lithix-src/random-ingress-project/README.md

 ## slack

 Easy to use platform with incoming webhooks.
 No fuss, just an easy to use endpoint to trigger notifications and custom messages.

+# What I Would Fix

+So much..

+1. Lots of IAM nonsense, and centralize it better in the rbac module
+2. More consistent naming standard across module files
+3. Lots more error handling and metrics based off them